Home

 One of the things that most engineers seem to forget in this formula is the effect of warming the air and slowing the heat loss on the outside of the cabinet.

 *In engineering the term "infinite R-Value" does not exist.
-In this demostration we use the term "infinite" as an illustrative word, because it is as close of an exact word in terms of the actual effects of this system.
-The heat loss out side the cabinet is zero, making the effective R-value immeasureable and beyond the limits of all numbers associated with the ability to stop heat transfer.
+In this demonstration we use the term "infinite" as an illustrative word, because it is as close of an exact word in terms of the actual effects of this system.
+The heat loss out side the cabinet is zero, making the effective R-value immeasurable and beyond the limits of all numbers associated with the ability to stop heat transfer.

 Next article.
 Heat loss in the equipment and plumbing areas of Fully Foamed spas.